We welcome any feedback, good or bad, about the Local Offer and other services found on the Local Offer.

 We will listen to your suggestions to change the Local Offer to meet local needs and to influence the future direction of the Local Offer.

-At the time of the 2020 Vision events, we created a survey asking people who use the Local Offer a few questions about how they use it and what they are looking for.
+During the 2020 Vision events, we asked people who use the Local Offer to complete a survey about how they use it and what they are looking for.